MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 Power BI will send the current user information to the gateway.
 The gateway will use Kerberos Constrained Delegation to invoke the query process as the impersonated user.

 After making the above changes, the connector owner can test the following scenarios to validate functionality.
-* In Power BI Desktop: Windows impersonation (current user)
+- In Power BI Desktop: Windows impersonation (current user)
-* In Power BI Desktop: Windows impersonation using alternate credentials
+- In Power BI Desktop: Windows impersonation using alternate credentials
-* In the gateway: Windows impersonation using alternate credentials, by pre-configuring the data source with Windows account credentials in the Gateway Power BI Admin portal.
+- In the gateway: Windows impersonation using alternate credentials, by pre-configuring the data source with Windows account credentials in the Gateway Power BI Admin portal.

 Connector developers can also use this procedure to test their implementation of Kerberos-based SSO.

-1) Set up an on-premises data gateway with single sign-on enabled using instructions in the [Power BI Kerberos SSO documentation](/power-bi/connect-data/service-gateway-sso-kerberos#prerequisites).
+1) Set up an on-premises data gateway with single sign-on enabled using instructions in the [Power BI Kerberos SSO documentation](/power-bi/connect-data/service-gateway-sso-kerberos#prerequisites) article.

 2) Validate the setup by testing with SQL Server and Windows accounts.
 Set up the [SQL Server Kerberos configuration manager](/troubleshoot/sql/connect/kerberos-configuration-manager-available).
-If you can use Kerberos SSO with SQL Server, then your Power BI data gateway is properly set up to enable Kerberos SSO for other data sources as well.
+If you can use Kerberos SSO with SQL Server then your Power BI data gateway is properly set up to enable Kerberos SSO for other data sources as well.

 3) Create an application (for example, a command-line tool) that connects to your server through your ODBC driver.
 Ensure that your application can use Windows authentication for the connection.